ColOfAbRiX/figlet4s/README.md

 ### TODO

 * SBT code to deploy on maven central
-* Test and improve speed and memory performance
-* Add support for Scala 2.12 and look if Scala 3 support is feasible
+* Add support for Scala 2.12
-* Create proper Scaladoc documentation for API
+* Create and deploy proper Scaladoc documentation for API
-* Explain better the various options available in the README
-  * Or create a docsite
+* Create a docsite
-* Create a command line interface
+* Command line interpreter

 ## License